AdaCore/Ada_Drivers_Library/examples/README.md

 ## Clone the repository

-If you are on Windows, we recomand to use the
+If you are on Windows, we recommend to use the
 [GitHub Desktop application](https://desktop.github.com/).

 Otherwise, from the command line: